HiPhish/awk-ward.nvim/README.rst

 Note that you did not have to save the input buffer, the output gets updated live.
-If you want to change your program you can run the `:AwkWard` command on its buffer again to process the input with the new program.
-If you wish to add live updating to the program as well add an auto command to its buffer:
+If you want to change your program you can run the `:AwkWard` command on the program buffer again to process the input with the new program.
+If you wish to add live updating to the program as well add an auto command to the program
+buffer:

 .. code:: vim